AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 |aviatrix_byol_offer_azure_marketplace|

 #.
-On the Create a virtual machine page, under Basics, create new Resource Group titled "aviatrix."
+Create new Resource Group titled "aviatrix."
 The virtual machine name can be "aviatrixController."
-For the instance size, we recommend at least 8GB of RAM so B2ms should be sufficient.
+For the instance size, at least 8GB of RAM is recommended; B2ms should be sufficient.
 #.
 Next, enter a username, password, and Resource group.
 Please do **not** use "ubuntu" as username if you use password as the authentication type.

     |Azure_Basics|